Ashok0/EnderalVREssentials-Nightly/README.md

 7. Optionally remove your Terrain LOD .esm plugin as it is no longer needed after running xLODGen.
 8. Use TexGen to generate object LOD textures and tree/grass LOD billboards into a dedicated output folder and then install as a mod.
 9. Use DynDOLOD to generate object LOD (includes grass LOD if enabled), tree and optional dynamic LOD into a dedicated output folder and then install as a mod.
 10. (Optional) Remove the Enhanced Vanilla Tree .esp file to avoid potential plugin issues.
-Then navigate to \Enhanced Vanilla Trees SE\meshes\landscape\trees\ and remove the SRG_ prefix from all filenames (required if not using plugin).
+Then navigate to \Enhanced Vanilla Trees SE-Lush Trees\meshes\landscape\trees\ and remove the SRG_ prefix from all filenames (required if not using plugin).

 #### xLODGen/TexGen/DynDOLOD Configuration